wp-plugins/buddypress-messages-spam-blocker/readme.txt

 * Users can send 45 messages maximum in 24 hours
 * Users can send 50 messages maximum in 48 hours

+Users with the capability "edit_users" (admins etc.) have no restrictions for outgoing messages

 Install, activate, and it will work.

 == Installation ==